Grace, Julia, Mia, and Simon - 2023

 • If a client insists on focusing on surface issues like punctuation or formatting, that is their right.
 However, you can note that you still need to understand the purpose, audience, and context for the piece of writing if you are going to give them effective advice.

 • As in all UWC sessions, you can ask to see the prompt and rubric as a means of assessing and beginning to discuss the paper's content, organization, and other choices.
-If nothing else, students want to please the professor and get a good grade.
+It is sometimes useful to remind UWC clients of their audiences and their audiences' expectations and standards.

 Why and How to Extend a Session